 You see, medical doctors aren’t necessarily trained to get to the root cause.
 They’re trained to provide an immediate solution, which typically involves a prescription.
 They are trained to understand drugs and their interactions.

-So at that time, I was prescribed a drug which I never should have been given.
+So at that time, I was prescribed a drug that I never should have been given.
 It was a drug that my doctor said he rarely prescribed, but thought I could use.

 Being naive, I listened to my doctor and took the drug.
 It ended up causing me all sorts of problems.
 My heart would race incessantly.
 I would wake up in the middle of the night in sweats and hallucinations.
 The drug became addictive.
 And if it wasn’t for someone who I call my ‘angel’ nurse, who knows what my ultimate outcome would have been.